 As the impact of COVID-19 continues to be felt across Canada and the world, the Canadian Animal Health Institute (CAHI) and its members are actively monitoring this ever-changing situation and its potential impacts on veterinary medicine.
 The Government of Canada has significantly limited international travel into Canada; however, these restrictions do not apply to cross-border trade or commerce.
-To date, CAHI, working with its members and global affiliates, has not identified any shortages, disruptions or delays in production for animal health products in relation to COVID-19.
-CAHI continues to request that its members notify the office should a disruption be identified and/or anticipated.
+CAHI is working with its members and global affiliates to monitor any shortages, disruptions or delays in production for animal health products in relation to COVID-19, and reminds all members to notify the office as soon as possible should a disruption be identified and/or anticipated.

 The health and safety of CAHI members, their staff, association staff and our stakeholders is of primary importance to us, and we are supportive of the social distancing measures that have been put in place by Canadian governments.
 As the situation evolves, CAHI will continue to reassess the appropriateness of in-person meetings and is committed to offering remote participation options.
 To ensure continued service delivery to our membership, CAHI staff will remain fully accessible by telephone and email.
-As of today’s date, CAHI is still hoping to be able to move ahead with the 2020 Annual Convention in Blue Mountain, Ontario from June 1-3, 2020, but this approach will continue to be assessed as the anticipated duration of public health measures to control COVID-19 become clearer in the coming weeks.
+CAHI is assessing whether it will be able to move ahead with the 2020 Annual Convention in Blue Mountain, Ontario from June 1-3, 2020, as the anticipated duration of public health measures to control COVID-19 become clearer.

 In order to further share information about COVID-19 in an animal health context, CAHI has created this webpage where links to important information for our sector will be shared.
 CAHI members are encouraged to check this page regularly and to continually monitor email for important messages from our regulators as well.

-On March 23rd, 2020 both the provinces of Ontario and Quebec announced the closure of all non-essential businesses effective March 25th.
+These essential services are consistent with those already identified by the provinces of British Columbia, Alberta, Saskatchewan, Manitoba, Ontario, Quebec and Prince Edward Island.
 CAHI member businesses are not impacted by these closures as they are essential for animal health and welfare.
 Learn more about how Animal Health is Essential.